markagreen/groundswell_indicators/flood risk/readme.md

   directory](https://geoportal.statistics.gov.uk/datasets/acd0dbf73c2849f2a45e15c4aa248805/about).
   UPRNs are unique identifers for all unique properties across Great Britain.
-The dataset was the latest available at the time of access and refers to all UPRNs as at April 2024 (Epoch 109).
-The resource is based of Ordnance Survey’s ‘AddressBase’ data product and incldues a list of all UPRNs and their geographical location (Geographic Reference System: OSGB 1936, 27700).
+The dataset was the latest available at the time of access and refers to all UPRNs as of April 2024 (Epoch 109).
+The resource is based on the Ordnance Survey’s ‘AddressBase’ data product and includes a list of all UPRNs and their geographical location (Geographic Reference System: OSGB 1936, 27700).
 We further use an [ONS lookup table](https://geoportal.statistics.gov.uk/datasets/02d709e510804d67b16068b037cd72e6/about) linked to each UPRN to subset only UPRNs that fall within the Local